mdziegielewska/Automation-Playwright/README.md

     - Transfer funds
     - Bill pay
     - Update contact info
     - Request loan
+    - Find transaction

 **To add**
-- Find transactions test
 - Session cookies preservation to eliminate the need to log in every time before testing account services
+- Extend test coverage with new scenarios
-- Test optimalization
+- More optimalization